Noterik/NoterikDataVisualizations/README.md

-words      | Array | The array of words that you want to show when initialization the words. (predefined words) gravity    | Double| The gravity that the center of the cloud has, defines how fast words shoot to the wordcloud, and how hard they are pulled to the center. wordDefaults | Object | The default settings for the word that is being added, please check table below for available word settings. defaultCharge | Integer | Decides if nodes are attracted to each or not, positive means attraction, negative means repel. chargeMultiplier | Integer | Charge is calculated from fontSize like this : fontSize * chargeMultiplier, larger font means lower charge.
+words      | Array | The array of words that you want to show when initialization the words. (predefined words) gravity    | Double| The gravity that the center of the cloud has, defines how fast words shoot to the wordcloud, and how hard they are pulled to the center. wordDefaults | Object | The default settings for the word that is being added, please check table below for available word settings.

 ### Wordcloud word settings
 These are passed as an object in the generic wordDefaults object like: